paulbjensen/paulbjensen/posts/2012_07_11_thoughts-on-rails-node-and-the-web-apps-of-today.md

 The single page application
 ---

-The Single Page Application comes to mind.
+The Single Page Application is one reason.
 It has changed the way we think of how apps should work.
 It's the current step along a journey that began with AJAX.

 Rails made it easy to build AJAX-powered web applications; We had our view templates on the server, compiled them there, and shipped them to the client.
 Any AJAX feature simply fetched the compiled html and sent it back to the browser for the client to handle.
 Why would anyone want to change that?